google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 Autocomplete is an example of a sequence prediction: predicting what word is most likely to be entered after typing part of a phrase.

-Quick discussion: what are some other examples of sequence predictions?
+What are some other examples of sequence predictions?
-ex:
+*(possible ex):
 translations based on context
-password strength (how predictable is the next letter from the previous ones) autocomplete marketbasket
+password strength (how predictable is the next letter from the previous ones) autocomplete marketbasket*
 -->

 ---